Topic: Roles, Subgroups & Labels

 Labels can be automatically assigned to purchasers of donation products in the store.
 This is configured on the specific product.

-Editing or deleting labels: You can edit or delete labels from an account on their profile, or make quick mass changes using the "Organize Accounts" option under "Accounts" in the menu.
+You can edit or delete labels from an account on their profile, or make quick mass changes using the "Organize Accounts" option under "Accounts" in the menu.

 Designing your subgroups and labels before hand is useful for ensuring you have people organized in the best possible way for later outreach.
 If you're unsure of what subgroups or labels to add, think about: